How do I check my business credit score in the UK?

 Top Tip: A low personal credit score can affect the creditworthiness of a new business and make it difficult to get financing.
 However, it is possible to build your business credit independently.
 Learn how to get a business loan with bad credit 💰

-Does my business have its own credit score?
+What affects my business credit score?

 What is a good business credit score?